8 Ways to Learn Professional English by Living Your Life

 5. Always be listening.

-And while we’re on the subject of listening…always have your ears open!
+And while we’re on the subject of listening… always have your ears open!

 If you already work in a place where people speak English, listen to the language they use.
 Listen during meetings or in lunch outings.
 Just listening to the language will help you learn it better.
-Pay close attention to the words they use, when they use them and how the use them.
+Pay close attention to the words they use, when they use them and how they use them.
 Listen to accents.
 Listen to jokes, slang, idioms, phrases and anything else that you hear people saying.

 If you do not understand something, ask what it means.
 Do not feel shy!

 If you do not work in an English-speaking environment, visit one!
 Find a place where people from your profession of industry go, and listen to them speaking.
-If it is a public place, you can even introduce yourself, explain that you are learning business English and ask them if they’d mind if you just sit and listen to them talk.
+If it is a public place, you can even introduce yourself, explain that you are learning business English and ask them if they would mind if you just sit and listen to them talk.
 You might make a connection that way, too!

 6. Mix business English with regular English.